-Children often become more and more used to sharing their parent while at school.
-To help them feel secure follow their lead and slowly help them towards exploring their classroom and classmates.
-In the beginning, it may help to explain to your older toddler/preschooler that while you are at school, you will be a volunteer for all the children.
+Children often become more and more used to sharing their parent or guardian while at school.
+In the beginning, it may help to explain to your child that while you are at school, you will be a volunteer for all the children.